Sergio Pérez: 2020: Maiden victory

-Red Bull (2021–present)
+Red Bull (2021–2024)

-2021
+2021: First season at Red Bull

 Pérez raced for Red Bull Racing in 2021, replacing Alex Albon - who was demoted to the role of reserve and test driver - and partnering Max Verstappen.

 At the 2021 Bahrain Grand Prix, Pérez made his debut with the Red Bull Racing team finishing in 5th place.
 During qualifying on Saturday he came 11th.
 During the formation lap for the race, his car switched off due to an electrical failure.
 He managed to reset his RB16B before having to start the race from the pitlane.

 At the 2021 Emilia Romagna Grand Prix, Pérez qualified on the front row in 2nd place, just 0.035 seconds behind polesitter Lewis Hamilton, outqualifying his teammate Max Verstappen in P3.
 It was his first time starting on the front row in his career.

 At the 2021 Azerbaijan Grand Prix, Pérez qualified in 7th place, starting in 6th place due to a grid penalty for Lando Norris.
 In the race he made a strong start, moving up to 3rd place by lap 8.
 In the pit stop window, he then passed Lewis Hamilton to take 2nd place.
-Having stayed in this position for most of the race, Pérez moved into the lead following a tyre failure for teammate Max Verstappen on lap 47.
-With the race restarting on lap 50, he remained in the lead for the final 2 laps to take the second win of his career and his first for Red Bull.
+Having stayed in this position for most of the race, Pérez moved into the lead following a tyre failure for teammate Max Verstappen and he hit the wall on lap 47.
+With the race restarting on lap 50, Lewis Hamilton locked up and went off the track into turn 1 after the restart, and he remained in the lead for the final 2 laps to take the second win of his career and his first for Red Bull.

 At the 2021 French Grand Prix, Pérez qualified in 4th place, starting behind Mercedes driver Valtteri Bottas.
 In the race, he conserved his tyres up to lap 24.
 Due to his fresher tyres, he then passed Bottas to take 3rd place on lap 49.
 It was the first time in his career that he scored podiums on consecutive weekends.